Abyaneh

-Abyaneh (ابيانه) (Note: Also romanized as Ābiāneh, Ābyāneh, and Abyāneh) is a village in Barzrud Rural District of the Central District of Natanz County, Isfahan province, Iran.
+Abyaneh (ابيانه) (Note: Also romanized as Ābiāneh, Ābyāneh, and Abyāneh) is a village in Barzrud Rural District of the Central District in Natanz County, Isfahan province, Iran.
 The village is located 70 kilometres southeast of Kashan at 2100 meters above sea level in a valley of the Karkas Mountains.
 It is watered by the Barz River.

 Its buildings have a reddish colour that comes from the red clay around the village containing iron oxides.
 Abyaneh has ancient structures including the Harpak Zoroastrian Fire Temple, Seljuq and Ilkhanid mosques as well as a mausoleum.

 Demographics

 At the time of the 2006 National Census, the village's population was 305 in 160 households.
 The following census in 2011 counted 294 people in 173 households.
-The 2016 census measured the population of the village as 301 people in 147 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 301 people in 147 households, the most populous in its rural district.

 Traditional costumes

 The inhabitants of Abyaneh have maintained their costumes, wearing traditional outfits.
 Men wear a black coat and wide bottomed trousers.
 Women wear a knee skirt, cotton stockings and colorful, floral patterned headscarves that fall below the waist and traditional footwear called Giveh.